 Acronym/Term Definition BSUDPs Bay Specific Urban Design Plans.
 BNP Beach Nourishment Plan.
 BPP Bird Protection Plan.
 CEMP Construction and Environmental Management Plan.
 Certify, certification and certified In relation to a management plan, means assessed by Council staff acting in a technical certification capacity and, in particular, whether the document or matter is technically consistent with the requirements contained within the conditions of this consent. СМА Has the same meaning as 'coastal marine area' in section 2 of the RMA.
 Commencement of Construction The time when Construction Works (excluding site investigations and Enabling Works) for the Project (or a part of the Project) commence.
 Completion of Construction When construction of the Project (or part of the Project) is complete.
 Construction Works One or more of the various activities (excluding site investigations and Enabling Works) undertaken under these resource consents.
 Consent Holder Hutt City Council.
-Enabling Works Includes the following and similar activities: (a) geotechnical investigations (including in the CMA), including access on land for these investigations; (b) establishing site yards, site offices, site entrances and fencing; (c) establishing bird protection areas for Little Penguin and Shoreline Forager populations and an oystercatcher protection area; (d) demolition or removal of buildings and structures; (e) relocation of services; and (f) establishing minimisation measures (such as erosion and sediment control measures).
+Enabling Works Includes the following and similar activities: (a) geotechnical investigations (including in the CMA), including access on land for these investigations; (b) establishing site yards, site offices, site entrances and fencing; (c) establishing bird protection areas for Little Penguin and Shoreline Forager populations and an oystercatcher protection area; (d) demolition or removal of buildings and structures; (e) relocation of services; and establishing minimisation measures (such as erosion and sediment control measures).
+HEP Habitat Enhancement Plan.
 HNZPT Heritage New Zealand Pouhere Taonga.
-Little Penguin NZ little penguin (Eudyptula minor , kororā).
+Little Penguin NZ little penguin (Eudyptula minor, kororā).
 Little Penguin Interest Group Department of Conservation, Mike Rumble, Eastbourne Pest Control and Forest & Bird.
+LPMP The Little Penguin Management Plan.
 LUDP Landscape and Urban Design Plan.
 Manager, Environmental Regulation The Manager, for the time being, of the Environmental Regulation Department, Wellington Regional Council.
 MHWS Mean High Water Springs.

-Project The design, construction, operation and management of the Eastern Bays Shared Path Project and associated works.
+Acronym/Term Definition Project The design, construction, operation and management of the Eastern Bays Shared Path Project and associated works.
+Reclamation Has the meaning given to that term in section 2.2 of the Proposed Natural Resources Plan for the Wellington Region Decision Version (dated 31 July 2019) as it relates to the CMA.

-Acronym/Term Definition

 RMA Resource Management Act 1991.
 Shoreline Forager Variable oystercatcher and red-billed gull.
 SRHP Seawall and Revetment Habitat Plan.
 Team Leader, Resource Consents The Team Leader for the time being of the Resource Consent Department, Hutt City Council.

-ТМР Traffic Management Plan.
+TMP Traffic Management Plan.
 Working day Has the same meaning as in section 2 of the RMA.